rathk/1310MDD/README.md

 1. Updated CRUD to include writing to database for new users.
 Includes creation of random salting and proper hashing of password prior to storage in database.
 2. Working on checking with database for already registered usernames.
 Currently returns an error that states there was an error creating the user account, but does not successfully stop if username is already in database.

+Update as of 10/22/13

+1. Updated search view to interact with the Yummly API.
+Results are now returned and placed into a table view layout.
+2. Updated the search view to include pagination when search populates the results.
+Pagination is present but does not currently function, still working on this portion of the functionality for the search page.
+3. Working on linking the search results to show the detail view of the recipe that was clicked on.
+4. CSS framework is being utilized across the app; however still working on optimizing for mobile/smaller screen/devices.